SoenkeD/sc-java-templates/readme.md

     }
 }
 ```
+7. Import the base templates `make import`
-7. Generate the state machine by running `make sc`
+8. Generate the state machine by running `make sc`
-8. Execute your first running state machine with `make exec`
 9. Implement at least the Print action in `src/controller/myctl/actions/Print.java`
+10. Execute your first running state machine with `make exec`